The Descriptive Complexity of Graph Neural Networks: First-Order Logic with Counting

 is a $\GC$-term. \end{itemize} Observe that a $\GC$-term or $\GC$-formula either has at least one free vertex variable or contains no vertex variable at all.
 Note that we add $\ord$ as a ``built-in'' constant that is always interpreted by the order of the input structure.
 We need access to the order of a structure to bound quantification on numbers, and the closed $\FOC[2]$-term $\ord=\#x.x=x$ defining the order is not in $\GC$.

 An r-expression is \emph{guarded} if all its formulas and terms are in $\GC$.

-\begin{remark} Our definition of the guarded fragment is relatively liberal in terms of which kind of formulas $\phi$ we allow inside the guarded counting operators in \eqref{eq:4}.
+\begin{myremark} Our definition of the guarded fragment is relatively liberal in terms of which kind of formulas $\phi$ we allow inside the guarded counting operators in \eqref{eq:4}.
 In particular, we allow both $x_i$ and $x_{3-i}$ to occur freely in $\phi$.
-A more restrictive alternative definition, maybe more in the spirit of a modal logic, would be to stipulate that the variable $x_i$ must not occur freely in $\phi$.
+A more restrictive alternative definition, more in the spirit of a modal logic, would be to stipulate that the variable $x_i$ must not occur freely in $\phi$ and the bounding terms $\theta_i$.
+Let us call the restriction of $\GC$ where terms of the form \eqref{eq:4} are only allowed for formulas $\phi$ and terms $\theta_1,\ldots,\theta_k$ in which $x_i$ does not occur freely the \emph{modal fragment} of $\FOC$, denoted by $\MC$.

-This is related to a similar choice we made in the definition of graph neural networks (see Remark~\ref{rem:ac_vs_mpnn}). \end{remark}
+While our main focus will be on $\GC$, we will explain how to adapt our main results to $\MC$ in a sequence of remarks.
+The distinction between the modal and guarded fragments is closely related to a similar distinction for graph neural networks (see Remark~\ref{rem:ac_vs_mpnn}).

+It is proved in the subsequent article \cite{GroheR24} that $\GC$ and $\MC$ have the same expressive power.
+The characterisation theorems of this article will be used there to transfer this to graph neural networks.\uend \end{myremark}

 By definition, $\GC$ is contained in $\FOC[2]$.
 The converse does not hold.
 Let us introduce an intermediate fragment $\GCgc$ which extends $\GC$ and is still in $\FOC[2]$.
 We call $\GCgc$ the \emph{guarded fragment with global counting}.
 In addition to the guarded counting terms in \eqref{eq:4}, in $\GCgc$ formulas we also allow a restricted form of unguarded counting in the form